BadranRaza/n8n-self-hosted/README.md

 ## 📁 Files in This Folder

 ```
-my-n8n-server/
+n8n-self-hosted/
 ├── start-n8n-server.bat  # ← Double-click this to start
 ├── docker-compose.yml    # Settings for the program
 ├── .gitignore           # Technical file (ignore this)
 ├── README.md            # This help file
+├── config.txt           # Your ngrok settings (created automatically)
-└── n8n_data/            # Where your work is saved
+└── n8n_data/            # Where your work is saved (created automatically)
 ```

 ## 🔧 Setup Information